Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 ---
 # Inboxes

-Inboxes are workspaces where human Agents handle real-time chat interactions with customers and manage related tasks.
-So an Inbox shows the connection from Cognigy.AI to Live Agent.
-You can have unlimited Inboxes in your Live Agent account and you can see conversations specific to an Inbox by clicking on it.
-Also, there are some settings you can change in already existing Inboxes.
+_Inboxes_ are workspaces where human agents handle real-time chat interactions with customers and manage related tasks.
+Each Inbox ID represents the connection from Cognigy.AI to Live Agent.

+You can have an unlimited number of Inboxes in your Live Agent account, and you can view conversations specific to an Inbox by clicking on it.
+Additionally, there are several settings you can change in already existing Inboxes.
-You can create a new Inbox for your project within Live Agent on the **Settings > Inboxes** page.

 ## Create an Inbox

-To add another Inbox in Live Agent, follow these steps:
+To create an Inbox in Live Agent, follow these steps:

 1. Open the Live Agent interface.
-2. Go to **Insights > Inboxes**.
+2. Go to **Settings > Inboxes**.
 3. In the upper-right corner, click the **+ Add Inbox** button.
 Live Agent will show you a screen to set up your Inbox.
 4. On the Inbox setup page, fill in the following fields:
     - **Channel Name** — create a unique Inbox name.
 For example, `Cognigy Handover`.
     - **Webhook URL** — enter the Cognigy.AI Endpoint Config URL domain name, extended by `/handover/liveagent`.
 For example, `https://endpoint-trial.cognigy.ai/handover/liveagent`.
 You can find the Endpoint Config URL in the **Configuration Information** section of your Endpoint.
+5. In the **Pick agents for the inbox** list, select agents by either clicking it or hovering your cursor over it and then pressing ++enter++.
+You can select multiple agents from the list.
+Agents can belong to different inboxes simultaneously.
-5. Click the **Create Cognigy.AI Inbox** button.
+6. Click the **Create Cognigy.AI Inbox** button.
 Once you have successfully set up the Inbox, you are prompted in the next step to assign your Agents to the new Inbox.
-6. Select your required Agents in the selection list and click **Add Agents**.
+7. Select your required Agents in the selection list and click **Add Agents**.

 A new Live Agent Inbox has been created.
 You can configure the Inbox settings by clicking **More settings**.

-## Configure Inbox Settings

-To configure the Inbox settings within Live Agent, do the following:
+### Add Agents to an Inbox

 1. Open the Live Agent interface.
-2. Go to **Insights > Inboxes**.
+2. Go to **Settings > Inboxes**.
 3. On the **Inboxes** page, to the right of the Inbox you want to change, click **Settings**.
+4. On the **Collaborators** tab, go to the **Agents** section.
+5. In the agent list, select agents by either clicking it or hovering your cursor over it and then pressing ++enter++.
+You can select multiple agents from the list.
+Agents can belong to different inboxes simultaneously.
+6. Click **Update**.
+7. _(Optional)_  If you want your agents to see all messages within the Inbox, not just their own, enable the **Allow Agents to see all conversations in this inbox** setting in the **Conversation Assignment** section.

+### Remove Agents from an Inbox

+1. Open the Live Agent interface.
+2. Go to **Settings > Inboxes**.
+3. On the **Inboxes** page, to the right of the Inbox you want to change, click **Settings**.
+4. On the **Collaborators** tab, go to the **Agents** section.
+5. In the agent list, remove an agent by clicking **x** on the right side of the agent's name.
+6. Click **Update**.

+## Configure an Inbox Appearance

+To configure the Inbox appearance, do the following:

+1. Open the Live Agent interface.
+2. Go to **Settings > Inboxes**.
+3. On the **Inboxes** page, to the right of the Inbox you want to change, click **Settings**.
 4. In the **Inboxes Settings** tab window, you can update the following fields as needed:
-   - Inbox Settings: You can change **Channel Avatar**, **Inbox Name** and **Webhook URL**.
-   - Configure Assist Bots Settings: You can add and configure a new [Assist Bot](./../conversation/assist-bot.md).
-5. In the **Inboxes Collaborators** tab window, you can update following fields as needed:
-   - Agents: Add or remove Agents from this Inbox, using the selection list.
-   - Conversation Assignment: Update conversation assignment settings.
-Details see below section [Conversation Assignments](#conversation-assignments) below.
-6. In the **Inboxes Configuration** tab window, you will find:
-   - Inbox identifier**: Use the `inbox_identifier` token shown here to authenticate your API clients.
-Click on "Copy" to have it available when it is required in another application.
-   - Inbox ID: Inbox ID that is used on the API and User interface URL pathnames.
-Click on "Copy" to have it available when it is required in another application .
-7. Click **Update** to confirm a changed settings.
+   - **Channel Avatar** - upload an image or icon that represents the Inbox.
+It is used for visual identification.
+   - **Inbox Name** - edit the name of the Inbox here, which can be helpful for organizational purposes.
+5. Click **Update**.

 The Inboxes fields and settings will be updated.